monasca/monasca-aggregator/README.md

 * Continuous near real-time aggregations.
 Aggregations are stored in memory, not metrics.
 Therefore the metrics don't need to be pulled into memory and operated on in a batch.
+E.g. When perfoming a sum for a series only the running total is kept in memory for each series.

 * Event time window processing.
 Aggregations for metrics are processed based on the timestamp of the metric in event time, and not the process time or time at which it is being processed.